KarimElSamarji/PlayToday/README.md

 ## Getting Started

-This project represent a tool to reserve a stadium near of you, with random people or your friends, join or create match.
+This project represents a tool to reserve a stadium near of you, with random people or your friends, join or create match.

 A few resources to get you started if this is your first Flutter project: